 Daymer Bay, Rock Beach and Padstow

 Rock Beach, near Wadebridge, is fantastic for dogs and is dog-friendly all year round.
 A large expanse of sandy beach where you can walk to Daymer Bay and back.
 You can park at Rock Beach or Daymer Bay.
 Take the ferry to Padstow!
 Wait at the beach just down from Rock car park for the small boat that will take you over to Padstow.
 Dogs can travel on the ferry for free. £4 return for one adult.
 Padstow is a delightful fishing village with many shops, restaurants and pubs.
 Rick Stein restaurants and shops.

 Picturesque fishing village.
 Worth a visit – especially for Doc Martin fans!
 There are two car parks.
-One on the outskirts and then another smaller one further down.
+The main first one you come to and then another smaller one further down.

 There is a very nice riverside walk suitable for dogs off-lead along the Valency Valley accessed at the end of the main car park.
 The National Trust shop has a lot of useful maps and books.
 Lots of nice cafes and shops towards the harbour direction.

-There are several good beaches in the Bude area including Widemouth (dog-friendly all year round on the black rock side).
-Crooklets and Crackington Haven have a seasonal dog ban.
+There are several good beaches in the Bude area.
+Dog-friendly beaches include Black Rock and Sandymouth.
+Widemouth, Crooklets and Crackington Haven have a seasonal dog ban.
 Beach info: https://www.visitbude.info/beach-lovers/bude-beaches/ There is also a nice walk along the canal in Bude – park by the Tourist Information Centre.